 Community Land Trust Network

 This grant contributes to the ongoing work of the Community Land Trust Network.
-It will support the organisation to influence decision-makers; support its members; and work to secure adequate funding for community-led housing projects across England and Wales.
+It supports the organisation to influence decision-makers; assist its members; and work to secure adequate funding for community-led housing projects across England and Wales.

 Why we are funding this project